userfrosting/learn/04.routes-and-controllers/chapter.md

 ---
 title: Routes and Controllers
+metadata:
     description: UserFrosting controllers are used to mediate interactions between the model and view, and are responsible for much of your application's logic.
 taxonomy:
     category: docs
 ---